Hanpin-com/movie_review_hub/README.md

-## 📝 Project Overview

-This project is developed as part of **Phase 2 – Modular Architecture Implementation**.
-The main goals are to:

-* Design and implement a **feature-based modular architecture**
-* Build CRUD business logic for multiple entities
-* Apply input validation and error handling
-* Use shared middleware to keep the architecture clean, maintainable, and scalable
+# 🎬 Movie Review Hub — Phase 3: Full CRUD API with MongoDB Integration

 ---

+## 📝 1.
+Project Overview

+This project is developed as part of **Phase 3 – Full CRUD API with MongoDB Integration**.
+The goal of this phase is to extend the modular architecture created in Phase 2 by connecting the project to a **MongoDB database**, implementing **real persistence**, and validating the full CRUD flow using **Postman**.

+### 🎯 Main Objectives

+- Integrate a **MongoDB Atlas database** using Mongoose ORM
+- Implement **CRUD operations** for Movies, Reviews, and Users
+- Apply **express-validator** for input validation
+- Use **shared middleware** for DB connection and validation error handling
+- Verify all endpoints through **Postman testing**

+---

-## 📁 1.
+## 📁 2.
 Project Structure

 ```

 movie_review_hub/
 │
 ├── modules/